Dale Brown (basketball): Mediocrity and the Lester Earl incident: 1994–1997

 Brown's final four years at LSU were forgettable.
 All four seasons ended in losing records.
 Brown was still occasionally bringing talented players into the program, but the team failed to perform and did not work out due to the loss of numerous star players because of injuries, dismissal from the team, or leaving early for the NBA.

 In 1993–1994 Brown brought in two more McDonald's All Americans: Randy Livingston and Ronnie Henderson.
 Livingston's LSU career was limited to 29 games.
-Serious knee injuries kept him from becoming the superstar he was projected to be; he was forced to go pro early before knee problems became worse..
+Serious knee injuries kept him from becoming the superstar he was projected to be; he was forced to go pro early before knee problems became worse.
 Henderson had a good career but did not play in the NBA.
 Former Memphis star Sylvester Ford joined the team in 1995, but he injured his knee early and was eventually dismissed from the team.

-Earl lasted 11 games at LSU before he was suspended.
+The beginning of the end for Brown came in 1996–97, when Lester Earl was suspended 11 games into the season.
 He transferred to the University of Kansas soon afterward.
 While at Kansas, Earl admitted that an LSU assistant coach gave him money when he was at LSU.
 The NCAA quickly began an investigation.
 It found no evidence that Brown or his assistants paid Earl, however it did find that a former booster paid Earl about $5,000 while he was attending LSU.
 LSU was placed on probation in 1998.

 After the incident, many Brown and LSU supporters were angry with the NCAA's decision.
 They were convinced that the NCAA unfairly came down hard on LSU only because Brown had long been a thorn in its side.
 They were also angry that Earl received immunity for his testimony regarding receiving money from a booster connected to Brown, never had to repay the money, and would eventually regain the eligibility he lost when he transferred from LSU.
 In August 2007, Earl made comments that suggest that the witch hunt theory may have been true.